m-soro/Business-Analytics/Introduction-to-Data/README.md

 **An aggregation is a way to turn multiple numbers into fewer numbers (commonly one number)**.

 [Summation](https://www.youtube.com/watch?v=ADx1x2ljFB4) is a common aggregation.
-The notation used to sum our values is a greek symbol called sigma \SigmaΣ.
+The notation used to sum our values is a greek symbol called sigma Σ.

 **Example 1**